deep-learning-indaba/Baobab/api/README.md

 ```

 ### Run Specific Tests
-Test can progressively can get more and more specific.
+As the project has grown, so has the number of tests and the amount of time needed to run them all.
+Luckily, you can progressively get more and more specific about which tests you can run making your feedback loop shorter and thus speeding up the development process.

 #### Run all tests in a file
 We will use `invitedGuest` as the example.